 Cognitive Load Theory explains how our working memory has a limited capacity.
 So, if students are presented with too much information at once, the brain suffers from something known as overload.
 This causes the learning process to slow down or even stop since the brain can no longer process all the information being presented at that one time.

 As a result, this principle suggests that information should be presented in small steps.
-This can be done by removing any irrelevant material from your lesson plan and to just focus on what your students need to know.
+This can be done by removing any irrelevant material from your lesson plan and just focusing on what your students need to know.

 3. Ask a large number of questions and check the responses of all students